top of page

 Charles Ogunbode_2.jpg

-I am an Assistant Professor in Applied Psychology at the University of Nottingham, where I lead internationally recognised research on the psychological dimensions of climate change.
+I am an Assistant Professor in Applied Psychology at the University of Nottingham, where I conduct research on the psychological dimensions of environmental change.

-Before joining Nottingham, I completed my PhD at the University of St Andrews and held academic positions at the University of Bergen (Norway) and De Montfort University (UK).
-I also serve as an Associate Editor for Global Environmental Psychology and a Section Editor for Plos Mental Health.
+Before joining Nottingham, I completed my PhD at the University of St Andrews and held academic positions at the University of Bergen and De Montfort University.
+I am an Associate Editor for Global Environmental Psychology and Section Editor (Environmental Impacts) for Plos Mental Health.

 bottom of page